Timm877/TimdeBoer_QueryGraphProject/README.md

 ```
 By creating an unique detour for every triple, the graph is expanded for every triple.
 The count of detour for a triple in the original graph gives an indication of importance.
-The graph embedding methods will therefore assign greater importance to these triples, since wrong embeddings for these triples will bem ore costly than triples with less detours.
+The graph embedding methods will therefore assign greater importance to these triples, since wrong embeddings for these triples will be more costly than triples with less detours.

-For more information, the reader is referred to [paper]
+For more information, the reader is referred to the paper as PDF in this repo.